HUKang-2000/VGDNN/README.md

-# VGDNN
+# Variants of uncertain significance-guided pretrained deep neural networks (VGDNN)
-This package provides the Variants of uncertain significance-guided pretrained deep neural networks(VGDNN) model implementation.
+This package provides the VGDNN model implementation.
 This implementation is provided for reference alongside the VGDNN 2026 publication and will not be actively maintained moving forward.

 what we provide:
 - Annotated variant dataset, containing curated features and labels used in this study(Final_annotated.RData).